DanEscher98/Escritos/Templates/DiaryNotes/README.md

 bash -c "source format.sh; restore_name"
 ```
 Please DO NOT remove the `titles.txt` file, the `format.sh` script
-depends depends on is existence to recover the names.
+depends on its existence to recover the names.